Each state’s population center, visualized - NewsBreak

 Every decade, the Census Bureau calculates that point, both for the nation and for each state.
 The population center represents the point at which each state would balance perfectly on a point, assuming everyone who lives there weighed exactly the same amount.

 The population centers give a sense of how people are distributed around a state.
 In states dominated by a big city, the center will be heavily influenced by that major urban area — Nevada’s population center is just outside of Las Vegas.
-In a state without a dominant urban core, the center is just that, closer to the center, as in Alabama, where it sits just about halfway between Birmingham and Montgomery.Fauci defends new CDC isolation guidelines
+In a state without a dominant urban core, the center is just that, closer to the center, as in Alabama, where it sits just about halfway between Birmingham and Montgomery.Fauci defends CDC guidelines, says ‘We’re still in the middle of a pandemic’

 Now, after another decennial census found 331 million residents living in the United States, the Bureau has recalculated each state’s population center.
 Here’s where to find that point in every state: